The Dredge

 Strategic sonic savagery.

 For years, I couldn’t stand hardcore.
 Part of my “rehabilitation” has been finding those bands that toe the line—acts that make brash, aggressive music without falling prey to the derivative genre trappings.
 That’s clearly Ohio’s Crime Light, and their 2022 EP, CRIME//SHAME//ILLUMINATION, is next-level hardcore without the pomp and circumstance.
 “Trapeze” may be based on a Kafka story, but it spins experimental odd-and-ends that make the coming aural annihilation slice as sharp as ever.
 When they explore “political” subject matter in “27 Words” and “Waste Not”—about our asinine gun laws and global hunger, respectively—there’s a certain poetry and sheen of earnestness that pushes these away from the scene’s overt, often heavy-handed stances on key issues.
-More than anything, there’s an energy that permeates, like on “Crime Light,” where genre lines and cultural structures fade for something direct in its expression — even if it’s just more bile and dissonance.
+More than anything, there’s an energy that permeates, like on “Crime Light,” where genre lines and cultural structures fade for something direct in its expression—even if it’s just more bile and dissonance.
 If all hardcore were this unassuming and strategic, I’d have to start buying patches or something.

-Final Thoughts: Hardcore For The Extra Discerning Crowd, 8.1 / 10
+Final Thoughts: Hardcore for the Extra Discerning Crowd, 8.1 / 10

 RIYL: Antidote, Jay Reatard, and misdemeanors

-Get The Album Here
+Get the Album Here

 The Second 100 Songs album cover